Got a question? It matters to us. Check out the questions (and answers) below that we most often get.

 How is my donation used?

 We invest donor dollars in programs that are administered by various nonprofit partners, which have proven and measurable outcomes.
-Every program's results are reviewed annually by a committee of local experts, who volunteer their time.
+Every program’s results are reviewed quarterly.

 What’s the difference between United Way and other nonprofits?